 By the age of 17, Sam had endured physical harassments, insults, and discrimination from friends and schoolmates for boldly telling them that he was a Christian.
 He and his family left their home in Tawi-Tawi when a violent conflict broke out between two feuding families.
 “It saddened me to leave, not only because of my friends and the school, but also because there won’t be a church there anymore,” Sam said.

-In 2008, Sam joined the Timothy Training, an Open Doors discipleship program for the MBB (Muslim Background Believer) youths.
+In 2008, Sam joined the Timothy Training, an Open Doors discipleship program for the MBB (A Christian from a Muslim background who comes to Christ.) youths.
 He has become bolder, seizing every opportunity to share his faith in Jesus.
 Sam knows that doing so might cost him his life some day.
 Even though he no longer lives in the village where he first met Christ, he still thinks of his old friends from time to time.
 In the balcony of his new home, Sam sits and prays for them on most nights.

 “When I remember my old friends, my heart breaks.
 I lost them, and though they turned out to be my enemies, I don’t hate them.
 Instead, I pray that one day they will meet my Lord Jesus and be changed.”

 Pray for Sam, and Christians like him, who are living in Muslim-dominated countries during the month of Ramadan from Aug 1-30.
 Register today to receive a free prayer calendar and inspiring stories from our persecuted brothers and sisters in Christ.

 Father, many people around the world dwell in the darkness of Islam.
 As the month of Ramadan nears, we lift up believers whose lives are at risk every day because of their faith.
 Give them courage and wisdom in their circumstances and opportunities to speak of Christ.
 And we pray for those caught in the grip of Islam, that You would cause the scales to fall from their eyes to see the truth and light of Christ.
 Amen